 The Foxton Beach Freeholding Account (the Freeholding Account) was set up when councils amalgamated in 1989.
-Then, all money should have been pooled to spend for the benefit of the district, but this unique account was kept separate by the Local Government Commissioner.
-The Account is to manage money made from leasing and selling off endowment land.
+Then, all assets and money specific to Foxton Freehold interests were pooled to spend for the benefit of the district, but this unique account was kept separate by the Local Government Commissioner specifically for the Foxton Beach community.
+The account is to manage money made from leasing and selling off endowment land.
 How this account is managed is set out in the Foxton Beach Freeholding Account Policy.
 This policy requires Council to have a minimum balance of \$5 million cash in the account at all times.
 If all current planned projects for the year go ahead, the account will drop to \$4.7 million.
 This is a breach of Council's own policy.
 A breach of policy is not ideal, but this breach would not have any legislative consequences.